 Watering the grass in the evening may cause the development of mildew or fungus because the sunlight is not enough to remove the excess water.
 If you notice that your St. Augustine grass is turning brown or hard, these are signs of poor hydration and nutrition.

 Therefore, you must water the grass and apply fertilizer.
-The watering schedule for the St. Augustine grass in spring will depend on the weather.
-And, while the grass may be dormant in winter, you must still water it on dry, windy and warmer days.
+The watering schedule for the St. Augustine grass in spring and early summer will depend on the weather.
+And, while the grass may be dormant in winter, you must still water it on dry, windy and warmer days to continue augustine growth.

 What’s the Best Soil To Get St Augustine Grass To Spread?

-Augustine grass grows well in pH ranges between 5-8.5, although slightly acidic pH is preferred.
-St. Augustine grass grows and thrives best in well-drained, sandy soil and it does not do very well or spread quickly in waterlogged, compacted clay soils.
+Augustine grass grows well in pH ranges between 5 – 8.5, although a slightly acidic pH is preferred, and calls for a thicker and fuller St. Augustine lawn.
+St. Augustine grass grows and thrives best in well-drained, sandy soil, and it does not do very well or spread quickly in waterlogged soil or compacted clay soils.

 This is because this soil usually does not have a sufficient oxygen supply, which can prevent the soil from supporting the growth of plants.
 The right type of soil will be well aerated and loose textured.

 It is recommended to use clean free-flowing sand or sandy loam soil for the top dressing for a St. Augustine grass lawn.
 This will help in cutting the amount of water collecting in the soil.

 Avoid using little or no organic material.